 (ii) A Student Member does not have voting rights.

-(iii) A Student Member may serve as a Director only as set out in Section 5.7(a)
+(iii) A Student Member may serve as a Director only by appointment pursuant to Section 5.7(a)

 2.3 Becoming a Member:

 The Board may, by resolution, approve the admission of a person as a Member of the Association.
 A person may also be admitted as a Member in such other matters as may be prescribed by the Board by resolution.

 ARTICLE III | MEMBERSHIP DUES, TERMINATION AND DISCIPLINE

 The board shall establish the membership dues payable by each class of membership on a yearly basis.

 Members shall be notified in writing of the membership dues at any time payable by them and, if any are not paid within (1) calendar month of the membership renewal date, a Member shall be considered in default.

 Membership in the Association shall be terminated when: